agency-of-learning/PairApp/README.md

 bin/dev
 ```

-This will start the development server and background worker.
+This will start the development server, the asset compiling for CSS and JS, and background worker.
 Open your web browser and go to http://localhost:3000 to see the application running.

 ## Working with Devise Invitable
 If you need to work with the user registration/invitation process, follow these steps: